Slow clap to Disney on this masterpiece; it may be one of the best movies they ever made.

-Mowgli spends the next several years growing up the unforgiving jungle and learning to live by his own resourcefulness.
-He makes a few animal friends along the way and even earns the respect of King Louis — the orangutan Ruler of Monkey City — by fighting valiantly for the return of his stolen bracelet.
+Mowgli spends the next several years growing up in the unforgiving jungle and learning to live by his own resourcefulness.
+He makes a few animal friends along the way and even earns the respect of King Louis — the orangutan ruler of Monkey City — by fighting valiantly for the return of his stolen bracelet.

 King Louis’ abandoned palace is home to hundreds of monkey squatters and mountains of gold.
 Although, none of this is of any significance to Mowgli, who grew up valuing animals and nature instead of material goods.